 Noncontrolling interests in our Operating Partnership are interests in the Operating Partnership that are not owned by us.
-Noncontrolling interests consisted of 17,899,516 common units (the "noncontrolling common units"), and represented approximately 29.1% of the ownership interests in our Operating Partnership at March 31, 2015.
-Common units and shares of our common stock have essentially the same economic characteristics in that common units and shares of our common stock share equally in the total net income or loss distributions of our Operating Partnership.
-Investors who own common units have the right to cause our Operating Partnership to redeem any or all of their common units for cash equal to the then-current market value of one share of our common stock, or, at our election, shares of our common stock on a one-for-one basis.
+Noncontrolling interests consisted of 17,899,516 common units (the "noncontrolling common units"), and represented approximately 28.3% of the ownership interests in our Operating Partnership at March 31, 2016.
+Common units and shares of our common stock have essentially the same economic characteristics in that common units and shares of our common stock have essentially the same economic characteristics in that common units have the right to cause our Operating Partnership to redeem any or all of their common units for cash equal to the then-current market value of one share of our common stock, or, at our election, shares of our common stock on a one-for-one basis.